dgg32/pyphy/README.md

 python prepyphy.py [ncbi_download_folder] [db_path]
 ```

-This step will set up the "db_path" automatically.
+This step will set up the "db_path" in pyphy.config automatically.

-If you move the database afterwards, don't forget to refresh db_path in pyphy.config.
+If you move the database afterwards, please don't forget to refresh db_path in pyphy.config.

 ### Using the library